How to Challenge a Home Appraisal

 "There is no substitute for physically visiting the property being appraised," he said.
 "Honestly, I see it more often than you would think, especially in higher-value communities."

-Zschunke says that in many cases, low appraisals can be prevented ahead of time.
-He recommends working with an agent who is proactive and meets the appraiser at the property with their own comparable sales to explain how the buyer and seller got to the agreed-upon price.
+In many cases, low appraisals can be prevented ahead of time, said Zschunke.
+He recommended working with an agent who is proactive and meets the appraiser at the property with their own comparable sales to explain how the buyer and seller got to the agreed-upon price.

 "If I can make a solid case for the price based on market data, appraisers will usually take my professional knowledge into account," he said, adding that any given home should be worth what a ready and able buyer is willing to pay.